 How to Make Weed Taste Better

-Have you ever thought, “Damn, why does my weed taste bad?”
+Have you ever thought, “Why does my weed taste bad?”
 Well, that’s what this article is all about.
 We all love the rich, herbal taste of cannabis, although of course, some strains naturally taste better than others.
 However, after a while, even your best stash can get a little stale.

 There are countless ways to add flavor to weed, starting from the soil and ending with your finished buds.
 Keep reading to learn the easiest ways to add flavor to weed.